OffchainLabs/stylus-hello-world/README.md

 ## Deploying

 You can use the `cargo stylus` command to also deploy your program to the Stylus testnet.
-We can use the tool to first check our program compiles to valid WASM for Stylus and will succeed a deployment onchain without transacting:
+We can use the tool to first check our program compiles to valid WASM for Stylus and will succeed a deployment onchain without transacting.
+See here for [Stylus testnet information](https://docs.arbitrum.io/stylus/reference/testnet-information)

 ```bash
 cargo stylus check --endpoint=<STYLUS_TESTNET_RPC>